For an artist, having their own website can be a great way to sell their work and reach a wider audience.

 - Website you own

 - Large seller marketplaces

-These products are for any artists creating digital items, including downloads like ebooks, graphic designs, and downloadable art.
+These products are for artists creating digital items, including downloads like ebooks, graphic designs, and downloadable art.

 Who is this for?